 - Keep fertilizers, pesticides and herbicides off of paved surfaces and out of drainage paths.
-When choosing a fertilizer, select a slow-release formula, one with a low phosphorous content. - Clean and repair vehicles ONLY in areas where spilled chemicals cannot flow toward storm drains. - Have your septic tank inspected if it shows signs of failure such as lush grass around the drain field and unpleasant odors.
-Have it inspected every two to three years. - Because pet waste can be high in bacteria and nutrients, it should be disposed of in a toilet or garbage can.
+When choosing a fertilizer, select a slow-release formula with a low phosphorous content. - Clean and repair vehicles ONLY in areas where spilled chemicals cannot flow toward storm drains. - Have septic tanks inspected if signs of failure such as lush grass around the drain field and unpleasant odors are evident.
+Conduct inspections every two to three years. - Because pet waste can contain elevated levels of bacteria and nutrients, it should be disposed of in a toilet or garbage can.